Oneflow-Inc/libai/docs/source/tutorials/basics/Build_New_Project_on_LiBai.md

 ├── README.md
 ```

-Starting a new project based on LiBai step by step:
+To start a new project based on LiBai step by step:

-1. Prepare an independent config file(such as [config.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/configs/config_qqp.py)) which contains:
+1. Prepare an independent config file (such as [config.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/configs/config_qqp.py)) which contains:
     - The relevant parameters of the task.
     - The pre-defined related Class, such as `Model`, `Optimizer`, `Scheduler`, `Dataset`.
     - You can inherit the default config in `configs/common` and rewrite it, which can greatly reduce the workload.
     - Related class defined with LazyCall which returns a dict instead of calling the object.

-2. Prepare a model file(such as [model.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/modeling/model.py)) which contains:
+2. Prepare a model file (such as [model.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/modeling/model.py)) :
-    - Build related models in this file, the construction method is similar to OneFlow.
+    - Build related models in this file.
+The construction method is similar to OneFlow.
     - Because Libai will set up a static diagram by default, the calculation of loss needs to be inside the model.
     - The function `forward` must return a dict.
-    - When defining a tensor in the model, you need to use `to_global`, turn tensor into a global pattern.
+    - When defining a tensor in the model, you need to use `to_global`.
+Turn tensor into a global pattern.
-    - When defining layers, you can import them directly from `libai.layers`, because it have already pre-defined the SBP signature.
+    - When defining layers, you can import them directly from `libai.layers`, because it has already pre-defined the SBP signature.

-3. Prepare a dataset file(such as [dataset.py](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP/dataset)) which contains:
+3. Prepare a dataset file (such as [dataset.py](https://github.com/Oneflow-Inc/libai/tree/main/projects/QQP/dataset)) :
-    - Build `Dataset` in this file, the construction method is similar to OneFlow.
+    - Build `Dataset` in this file.
+The construction method is similar to OneFlow.
-    - The difference is that we need to use `DistTensorData` and `Instance`.
+    - The difference is that you need to use `DistTensorData` and `Instance`.
     - The shape of each batch must be global.
     - In `__getitem__` function, the `key` returned by the method must be consistent with the parameter name of the `forward` function in the `model`.